ootks/CS87Project/project/proposal.md

 ## What are you going to do?

 Scrape data from [/r/wholesomememes](reddit.com/r/wholesomememes) and generate wholesome replies to comments.
+We will use [The Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to scrape data.

 ## How (what techniques) are you going to do it?